TBD54566975/technical-proposals/tp019/README.md

 **Advantages**

 * Will scale better
+* More resiliant
+* Can be optimized around latency

 **Disadvantages**

 * Requires more coordination to avoid duplication of notifications.
 * Requires interaction bteween two unrelated DWN's, which in cases may not be desirable.
+* Strategy required when node in the middle is down.

 ## Notification Strategies